 Marginal zone lymphoma

 This is the most common type of marginal zone lymphoma.
-It makes up about 7 out of 100 B cell lymphomas (7%) in the UK.
-You might also hear it called extranodal marginal zone lymphoma or mucosa associated lymphoid tissue lymphoma.
+You might hear it called extranodal marginal zone lymphoma.

 MALT lymphoma does not start in the lymph nodes.
 It starts in the mucosa, which is a soft, moist tissue layer that protects and covers organs in different parts of your body.